Berlin at a Glance

 Living in Berlin

-For expats in Berlin, it quickly becomes clear that they have moved to a world city, a cultural, political and scientific center.
+For expats living in Berlin, it quickly becomes clear that they have moved to a world city, a cultural, political and scientific center.
 Its quirky festivals, vibrant nightlife, countless art galleries, and impressive architecture also significantly contribute to the quality of life.

-Due to the city’s eventful past, Berlin offers quite the historical experience as well.
+Due to its eventful past, Berlin offers quite the historical experience as well.
 Expatriates will find reminders of contemporary German history on practically every corner, from Checkpoint Charlie to remnants of the old Berlin Wall.
 Living in Berlin does not have to be expensive either, as it offers a host of cultural free activities.

 Also read up on how to get a German residence permit in our exhaustive guide to expat living in Germany.

-Local Registration for New Residents in Berlin
+Registration for New Residents in Berlin